Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 * Table of Contents
 {:toc}

-This document goes over various knobs that can be used to tune Alluxio performance.
+This document goes over various tips and configuration to tune Alluxio performance.

 ## Common Performance Issues